We found all the best deals at Walmart’s Memorial Day sale | CNN Underscored

 Kipling has long been one of the most reliable bag brands on the block for its intelligent and roomy designs, adjustable straps and low-maintenance fabrics that stand up to daily use and frequent travel.

-Our editors are obsessed with Cupshe swimsuits, and it’s not hard to see why: they’re flattering, comfortable, and thanks to Walmart’s Memorial Day sale, more affordable than ever.
+Our editors are obsessed with Cupshe swimsuits, and it’s not hard to see why: They’re flattering, they're comfortable and, thanks to Walmart’s Memorial Day sale, they're more affordable than ever.

 Between its on-trend butterfly motif and easy-breezy midi length, this summery dress by whimsical high-end designer Betsey Johnson is bound to become a summer staple.